prominenceai/deepstream-services-library/docs/api-pipeline.md

 DslReturnType dsl_pipeline_streammux_num_surfaces_per_frame_set(
     const wchar_t* name, uint num);
 ```
-This service sets the num-surfaces-per-frame Streammuxer setting for the uniquely named Pipeline.
+This service sets the num-surfaces-per-frame setting for the named Pipeline's Streammuxer.
 The setting cannot be updated while the Pipeline is in a state of `PAUSED` or `PLAYING`.

 **Parameters**
 * `pipeline` - [in] unique name for the Pipeline to update.